ycm-core/lsp-examples/README.md

 - `fortls` doesn't support `didChangeConfiguration`.

 This error can be ignored, as they don't interfere with normal work of ycmd/fortls.

+# Python (e.g. pyright)

+If configuring a language server for Python, this will completely disable the built-in Jedi completer in YCM.

 # Ruby